BRAIN-Lab-AI/Robustness-to-Prompt-Variations-in-VLMs-Evaluating-Noisy-Prompts-with-Ensembling-Strategies/README.md

 This leads to these research Questions:

-**RQ1: How sensitive is CLIP  & CoOp to noisy prompts?**
+**RQ1: How sensitive is CLIP, SigLIP & CoOp to noisy prompts?**

 **RQ2: Does prompt ensembling improve robustness consistently?**

-Thus, the main objective of this project is, first, to **reproduce baseline performance** by establishing clean accuracy for CLIP and CoOp models using the OxfordPets dataset, saving trained checkpoints, and reporting Top-1 accuracy (what is already done in the paper).
+Thus, the main objective of this project is, first, to **reproduce baseline performance** by establishing clean accuracy for CLIP,SigLIP and CoOp models using the OxfordPets dataset, saving trained checkpoints, and reporting Top-1 accuracy (what is already done in the paper).
 Next, will **develop a standardized noise benchmark** by implementing noise functions such as typo, random_case, extra_space, and emoji_tail, while defining severity levels (s=0 clean; s=1 low; s=2 medium; s=3 high).
-Building on this, the project will **evaluate the sensitivity of CLIP and CoOp to prompt noise** by measuring accuracy when prompts contain different levels of noise—this directly answers the first research question and shows how much accuracy is affected when the prompt is noisy.
+Building on this, the project will **evaluate the sensitivity of CLIP,SigLIP and CoOp to prompt noise** by measuring accuracy when prompts contain different levels of noise—this directly answers the first research question and shows how much accuracy is affected when the prompt is noisy.
 Then, the project will **propose a robustness mitigation using ensembling**, during test-time (without retraining) as a low-cost robustness strategy.
-Specifically, accuracy will be evaluated at noise levels s=1/2/3 using different ensemble sizes (K=3, K=5).
+Specifically, accuracy will be evaluated at noise levels s=1/2/3 using different ensemble sizes (K=1, K=5).
 This will be done by constructing K prompt variants for each class (e.g., one clean + K−1 noisy/paraphrased).
-For each image, the model will be run across all prompts, logits will be converted to probabilities using the softmax function, the probabilities will be averaged across prompts, and the final prediction will be selected with argmax.
+For each image, the model will be run and evalauted across all prompts usind 5 benchmark datasets.
 This will answer the second research question, showing whether prompt ensembling improves the robustness of VLMs consistently.
 </p>

 ## References